5+ Clematis Varieties That Work Well in Alberta

 Which Clematis Varieties are Right for Alberta?

-It’s always good to know where plants come from to get an idea of the environment they require to thrive in.
+It’s always good to know where plants come from to get an idea of the environment they require to thrive.
 Clematis come from areas that are milder than our central Alberta climate, but there are a number varieties that will work well here.

 Here in Edmonton in central Alberta, despite being a horticultural Zone 3, some Zone 4 perennials will grow just fine.
 It just depends on individual locations and the environmental factors that make some areas just a little warmer.